Ranked Guide · 2026

 Verdict

-Replacing a generic 'free quote' form with a 4–5 step qualification form typically boosts booked-consultation rates by 40%+ while cutting unqualified lead time by 60%.
+Replacing a generic 'free quote' form with a 4–5 step qualification form typically boosts booked-consultation rates while cutting unqualified lead time.

 #5